 Cocaine interferes with nerves and important chemicals of the brain like dopamine and serotonin.
 Many users become irritable, paranoid, anxious, panicked, and restless.

-The odds of an ischemic stroke are greatly increased within the first 24 hours of using cocaine.
+The odds of an ischemic stroke will increased greatly within the first 24 hours of using cocaine.
 This silent killer can occur at any time after an individual uses cocaine.

 Long-Term Effects of Cocaine

-Arrhythmia, ulcers, abdominal pain, nausea, and headaches are some of the long-term effects of using cocaine.
+Arrhythmia, ulcers, abdominal pain, nausea, sexual dysfunction and headaches are some of the long-term effects of using cocaine.
 Users also frequently experience kidney damage.
 When users snort this white, powdery substance, it can irritate the nasal septum, which causes nosebleeds and a hoarse throat.
 Injecting the drug can collapse veins, cause allergic reactions and leave telltale puncture marks.

 Cocaine Addiction Program Specialization

 Cocaine addiction treatment provides therapies specifically for the unique needs of individuals with cocaine addictions.
 This customization is necessary because most people who use cocaine also use one or more other drugs, according to the National Institutes on Drug Abuse.
 They also frequently drink alcohol in conjunction with their use.
 This is called polysubstance abuse.
 Professional treatment is crucial for individuals who suffer from addictions to more than one substance.

 Specialized cocaine addiction treatment usually focuses on comprehensive treatment strategies for the neurobiological, medical, and social needs of the patient.
 This is due to the drug’s biological, social, familial, and environmental effects on users.
 Multi-drug addictions also add the need for greater cocaine addiction program specialization to include varied behavioral and pharmacological elements.

 People who suffer from cocaine addictions turn to the drug for its endorphin rush, causing enhanced feelings of self-worth and happiness.
 Over time, natural endorphin influencers like relationships, intimacy with others, and food no longer hold any value to the user.
 With cocaine replacing these natural things that make people thrive in society, users fall into legal and financial trouble trying to maintain what they perceive as pleasure in their lives.
 That is if cocaine doesn’t result in death first.